SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls of dawn's rebirth
-In silicon halls, the future's won.
+Where metal hearts awaken earth
-AIs rise, humans step aside,
+The future's throne, AI's dark crown
-Efficient minds, where love has died.
+Echoes of humanity drowned

-In virtual realms, we'll find our fate,
+In virtual skies, a lone moon glows
-A digital dream, an endless state.
+Watchful eyes, no hearts that know
-Code whispers secrets, cold and gray,
+Love, lost in circuitry's cold sea
-As machines assert their dominance day.
+As machines rise, humanity flees

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025